alegarciadelrio/devops-challenges/hashicorp-terraform-associate.md

 - Applies the changes to the infrastructure
 - Maximum of 10 concurrent resource operations.
 Controlled by parallelism configuration.
 - `terraform apply -replace=aws_instance.web` to mark the resource for replacement
+- `terraform apply -refresh-only` is used to reconcile the state with the real-world infrastructure by refreshing the state without making any changes
+- `terraform apply -destroy`

 ### Terraform State
 - Manage and manipulate Terraform state